The key functions of the St Columba’s Board are to provide advice on education matters relating to whole of parish

 Bern is the Deputy Principal of St Columba’s and leads the St Columba’s Student Wellbeing Services.

 Michael has two children at St Columba’s, Clare and Eloise.
-Michael currently holds the position of Deputy Principal at CBC St Kilda.
+Michael currently holds the position of Director of Senior Campus at Xavier College having also been the Deputy Principal at CBC St Kilda.
 Michael has extensive experience in Catholic education and prior to moving to Melbourne was the Director of Pastoral Care and Wellbeing at St Patrick’s College, Strathfield (Sydney).
-He has previously held senior leadership positions as a Human Resources Manager within the finance and commodities sector.
+He previously held senior leadership positions as a Human Resources Manager within the finance and commodities sector.

 Simon has three children at St Columba’s, Joshua, Olivia and Maya.
 Simon is a Property Development Manager and a senior member of a boutique developer company and has vast experience in the construction industry including working on numerous education construction projects.
 With this experience Simon will add value and guidance to the implementation of the construction program planned for the coming years and is looking forward to working with the board to continue the growth and success of St Columba’s.

 Mother to Olea and Simpson.
 Small business owner, lover of family and holidays.
 Who feels strongly about justice, work and community.
 Who needs a holiday, to work harder and give more.
 Who fears fear and is anxious… very anxious.
 Who gives help, money and whatever I can.
 Who is known as a tiger mum and who my kids fear and who fears her kids.

 I have worked in the Parish for twelve years, ten as Catechist to children in schools in the wider Parish, a role in which I continue.
 I am also responsible for adults who wish to become Catholic and choir co-ordinator across two choirs.
 Two years ago, my role was increased and my title changed to pastoral worker, which took me into the hostel to work with the residents.
 After completing my Masters in Theological Studies and achieving accreditation as a pastoral associate, I moved into this role after the retirement of Maria George.
 My duties continue as of the last twelve years but now there is more to do!